memarino92/DotnetForJsDevs/Notes.md

     - explicit typing
     - lambdas
     - spread operator and overwriting properties (vs a with b for c# records)
-  - Don Syme F#, ML family of languages - very different feel - grab quote from F#FFAP site about how changing a language for the newbies confortablility of reading vs experienced programmers productivity is a bad trade
+  - Don Syme designed F#
+    - From ML family of languages, can look a bit alien if you're used to C-like syntax - no curly braces, no commas.
+      - “Optimising your notation to not confuse people in the first 10 minutes of seeing it but to hinder readability ever after is a really bad mistake.”
+(David MacIver, via a post about Scala syntax).
   - Nominally typed vs algebraic types, C#/TS/F#
   - Imports in TS vs using namespaces in C#
   - Other ways to use `using` (scope block, statement)